fairagro/m4.2_basic_middleware/README.md

 ## Notes on the python version ##

 Older python versions than 3.11 do not support the type hint `Annotated[Optional[...]]` which we make use of.
 Newer python versions do not include the former standard library `imp` any more that is used by the required library `pyRfda3`.
 Unfortunately there is no maintainer for any more for `pyRfda3`.
 While the `imp` import issue has been fixed in the git repo, that version is not available through `pip`.
 The correct way to deal with this would be, either to take over maintainership of `pyRfda3` or to replace or contribute to the `extruct` library which makes use of `pyRfd3`.

+## On the github "pipeline" ##

+This repo makes use of github features to work as CI pipeline.

+The main idea is: you cannot deploy to the main branch as it is protected by github.
+Instead you have to create a feature branch and create a pull request for that branch when you are finished.
+Merging that pull request requires a code review within in github.

+There are also github actions that perform typical CI tasks:

+- `Python Code Check`: it will be triggered on every push.
+It will lint and unit test your code.

+- `Docker Build`: it will also be triggered on every push to build a docker image.
+In case it's not a push to the `main` branch, that image will be thrown away immediately.
+So in this case this is merely a check if the image can be build successfully.
+The final push to `main`, resulting from a pull request will upload the build image to dockerhub, though.
+The dockerhub credentials are stored as github secrets.